 The Maremma Sheepdog is a traditional Livestock Guardian Dog currently being adapted to protect Australia's native wildlife species in a world-first programme.
+He originates in the more southern part of Italian Peninsula than the other Italian Livestock Guardian breed, the Bergamasco.
+Additionally he only comes in white and his coat at around 8 cm or 3 inches, is relatively short.

 History of the Maremma